bioinfonerd/CyCif_Manager/README.md

 - GUI/webpage interface for non-command line users to provide information
 - backend: submit the information to program to run on O2
+- possibly update to singularity/docker containers for methods